Jthon-lab/a2c-ppo-ddpg/README.md

 3. **Atari**
 Not finished Yet.
 4. **DMLab**
 For DeepMind Lab environment, we designed serveral basic and easy maze navigation tasks to test the performance of A2C and PPO, the top-down view of three different mazes and scores are shown below.
 The agent was spawn in a fixed point and will be rewarded for +10 if it arrived at the destination point which is also fixed during training.
+In maze navigation task, the agent need to select action among {MOVE_FORWARD,TURN_LEFT,TURN_RIGHT} at each time step.
 ![MazeEnv](/figures/maze-topdown.png)

 ### Conclusion ###